 You could travel faster and not waste so much time.
-Second And also it will be fun because it will be fast.
-Lastly And so don't get tired And so they can go faster.
+Second And also it will not be boring.
+And lastly it is fast.
+Lastly And so don't wait and go to the Children Park.

 Also, A zipline would make A Park more